tytydraco/yessleep/out/I_was_famous_for_nine_terrible_days_and_you_dont_remember_the_unspeakable_things_that_you_did.md

 “I just want to know whether or not the contract ticks all of the boxes,” I said.
 “Does anything sound fishy?”

-“I’d prefer to see it written down,” Paul said.
-“I accept the result of that success.
-This is the sentence which sticks out like a sore thumb.”
+“I’d prefer to see it written down,” Paul said. “*I accept the result of that success.* This is the sentence which sticks out like a sore thumb.”

 “From a legal standpoint?”
 I asked.